getcellm/cellm/README.md

 Cellm is an Excel extension that lets you use Large Language Models (LLMs) like ChatGPT in cell formulas.

 ## What is Cellm?
-Cellm adds a new function `=PROMPT()` that can send a range of cells to an LLM and output the result in a cell.
+Similar to the `=SUM()` function that outputs the sum of a cell range of numbers, Cellm outputs the LLM response to a cell range of text.
+This is useful when you want to use LLMs for repetitive tasks that would normally require you to copy-paste data in and out of a chat window many times.

+For example, imagine you want to compare many scientific papers against inclusion and exclusion criteria for a systematic review.
+Cellm adds the `=PROMPT()` function that you can use to automate this task:

 [GIF WITH EXAMPLE]

-Similar to the `=SUM()` function that calculates the sum of a cell range of numbers, Cellm calculates a response to a cell range of text.
-This is useful for text analysis and for repetitive tasks that would normally require copying and pasting in and out of a chat window.
+Here, we write the prompt once and take advantage of the fact that we  can create one prompt and then drag the cell to automatically adjust the cell range.
+Simple and powerful.

+Some papers are misclassified because inclusion/exclusion criteria were simplified for the purposes if this demo.
+I like this example, however, because it shows that these models do make mistakes.

 ## Key features
 This extension does one thing and one thing well.

 - Calls LLMs in formulas.
-- Accepts strings, a single cell, or a range of cells.
 - Returns short answers suitable for cells.
+- Supports models from Anthropic, OpenAI, and Google, and other providers that adheres to one of these APIs, e.g. local llama.cpp or Ollama servers.

 ## Function